5.3 Schedule C - Summary of Allocations and Designations

 The designation of an amount as cost base adjustment of a capital interest applies only to trusts that are not personal trusts.
 The amount to be designated as a cost base adjustment of capital interests may be positive or negative.

-A positive adjustment generally corresponds to capital distributions, non-taxable benefits granted to beneficiaries and amounts designated under subsections 104(13.1) and 104(13.2) of the Income Tax Act (federal statute) (refer to section 5.3.2).
+A positive adjustment generally corresponds to capital distributions, non-taxable benefits granted to beneficiaries and amounts designated under subsections 104(13.1) and 104(13.2) of the Income Tax Act (federal statute) (see section 5.3.2).
 Each beneficiary's share in the adjustment (positive amount in box M of the RL-16 slip) must be used to reduce the ACB of the beneficiary's capital interest in the trust.

 A negative adjustment must be made by a mutual fund trust if, for example, it made an election under section 1121.1 of the Taxation Act.
 Each beneficiary's share in the adjustment (negative amount in box M of the RL-16 slip) must be used to increase the ACB of the beneficiary's units.